jschrier/blog/_posts/2022-08-06-Parrondo-and-Portfolio-Diversification.md

 (*{5.52688, 0.573392, 0.57237}*)
 ```

 The results are qualitatively the same as for the geometric Brownian motion case:  Positive expected value (dominated by rare "big win" scenarios), median loss, and most players lose.
+However, because of the discrete changes, we only get clumps of results, rather than the continuum of outcomes in GBM.

 ## The Value of Diversification